Wellbeing

 We are here to listen...How do students and families reach out to the college Wellbeing Team?

-Students can be referred by parents/guardians, their subschool or they can self-refer, either in person or by completing the form below and a member of the Wellbeing Team will contact the student.
+Students can be referred by parents/guardians, their subschool, their peers or they can self-refer, either in person or by completing the form below and a member of the Wellbeing Team will contact the student.

 We have someone for you to speak to every day of the school week.
-Just come to Reception or email Ms Haworth and she will arrange an appointment for you either with herself or with someone from the Wellbeing Team.
+Just come to the Wellbeing Office or email Ms Haworth and she will arrange an appointment for you either with herself or with someone from the Wellbeing Team.

 Financial and Resource Assistance